-Shelly AnthonyInstructor, Early Childhood Education Department: Health Sciences/Early Childhood Education Health Sciences/LRC (L) 327-G
+Shelly AnthonyInstructor, Early Childhood Education Department: Health and Human Services/Early Childhood Education Health Sciences/LRC (L) 327-C

 Michelle Anthony, Shelly, is an instructor for the Early Childhood Education department at Cape Fear Community College.
 Her prior experience includes teaching at a child care center, with two-year-old and four-year-old children, working as an Early Childhood Specialist with Easter Seals UCP Early Childhood Outreach program, as well as providing early intervention as an Infant/Toddler Specialist.